Cancer Research UK logo.

 A team of doctors and other professionals recommend the best treatment and care for you.
 They are called a multidisciplinary team (MDT).
 The team includes a:

-• surgeon who specialises in treating problems of the prostate.
-This is a urologist
+• doctor who specialises in prostate problems - this is a urologist

 • specialist nurse or clinical nurse specialist (CNS)

-• doctor who specialises in looking at cells under the microscope (pathologist)
+• doctor who specialises in looking at cells under the microscope - this is a pathologist

 Your team reviews the scans and tests and recommends the best treatment for you.
 They will explain its benefits and possible side effects.